luchko/QPreferencesManager/README.rst

 Overview
 ========
-``QPreferencesManager`` is a light setting manegment tool based on ``PyQt`` with ability to create different settings themes, saving and deleting them.
+``QPreferencesManager`` is a light setting manegment tool based on ``PyQt`` with ability to create different setting themes, saving and deleting them.